-Last-minute extension of eviction ban fuels confusion, and it’s too late for some
+Last-minute eviction ban extension fuels confusion and is too late for some

-A last-minute extension of a moratorium barring evictions for COVID-struck counties is injecting a new layer of confusion for millions of renters who had been on the verge of eviction and aren’t sure whether they’ve gotten a reprieve — and for some, it’s too late.
+A last-minute extension of a moratorium barring evictions for covid-struck counties is injecting a new layer of confusion for millions of renters who had been on the verge of eviction and aren’t sure whether they’ve gotten a reprieve – and for some, it’s too late.

 When the nationwide moratorium lapsed on Saturday, some states and cities had allowed courts to process legal filings on behalf of landlords wanting to evict nonpaying tenants.
 The lapse in the moratorium jump-started that eviction process on Monday when sheriff’s offices and courts opened.
 Indeed, some renters have already been evicted or could still be evicted in the next few days if they don’t live in a county covered by the new eviction ban.